Agile-IoT/agile-cpp/Readme.md

 make
 ```

-The executable files will have been created in **bin** directory.
+The executable files will have been created in the **bin** directory.
 In order to run them, execute, in two different terminals:

 ```
 bin/testServer